Find your perfect value college

-Scholarships and Scholastic Opportunities for LGBTQ Students
+Campus Support for LGBTQ Students – Scholarships and Scholastic Opportunities for LGBTQ Students

 Some of the organizations that offer legal aid and moral support to students also offer scholarship money.
 College is expensive so it is very important to search for any offers that might apply to you each year.
-The LGBTQ Student Resource Center keeps a scholarship opportunity list on their website.
+The LGBTQ Student Resource Center keeps a scholarship opportunity list on its website.
 Campus Pride has a searchable database for gay and lesbian scholarships that is frequently updated.
-The Smart Student Guide to Financial Aid provides a long, detailed list of scholarships for LGBTQ students, their families and their allies.
+The Smart Student Guide to Financial Aid provides a long, detailed list of scholarships for LGBTQ students, their families, and their allies.
 The amount of money available is impressive and many of the scholarships would easily cover all of the tuition at a state school.